 The gain and the phantom power (+48V) can be controlled.
-For details about the settings, refer to the "Int HA Ctrl" in "Remote page" on page 49.

-Only one mixer can be connected within each device group.

-The digital mixer can be connected to any DME series unit, whether it is the group master or a slave unit.

-The ID number of the DME series unit being remotely controlled is specified from DME Designer.

-For details on making this setting, refer to the "DME Designer Owner's Manual."

-If the connection between DME series units is broken, it will no longer be possible to communicate with DME units of an ID number that follows the disconnected DME.

-The variable range of GAIN differs between the AD8HR and the DME24N.
+- Only one mixer can be connected within each device group. - The digital mixer can be connected to any DME series unit, whether it is the group master or a slave unit. - The ID number of the DME series unit being remotely controlled is specified from DME Designer.
+For details on making this setting, refer to the "DME Designer Owner's Manual." - If the connection between DME series units is broken, it will no longer be possible to communicate with DME units of an ID number that follows the disconnected DME. - The variable range of GAIN differs between the AD8HR and the DME24N.
 You cannot use the mixer to specify a value that exceeds the variable range of the DME24N.